 3. Choose a Dentist within that Plan’s Network of Providers

 Discount dental plans have a list of providers available to you.
 Ask for your plan’s provider list to find a dentist you want to visit.
 At 1Dental, our list of providers can be found on our provider page.
 These dentists have agreed to provide the same quality care for specific discounted rates.
-You can see the discounted rates listed on our fee schedule for our Careington Care 500 plan.
+You can see the most up-to-date discounted rates listed on our fee schedule for our Careington Care 500 plan.

 To help you find a dentist you like…